wmcbrine/hmevlc/README.txt

 different streams if they both require VLC.

 Changes:

+3.3 -- Added support for "needs_vlc" in file shares.
+Normally, the
+       extension of the file is used to determine VLC should be used;
+       and if playback fails without it, it's retried with VLC.
+But some files in ostensibly compatible formats don't play, but don't give an error, either, so HME/VLC doesn't know to retry them.
+Setting "needs_vlc=True" in config.ini for the share will force the use of VLC even for these not-so-compatible files.

+       RSS Feeds are now kept in a separate top-level folder.

+       Slightly better error reporting/logging.

+       Huge internal reorganization.

 3.2 -- Files with the extensions ".tivo", ".m4v", ".mpeg", ".vob", and
        ".m2v" are now passed through without reencoding (in addition to